-Jerry Zhao, head of Trust Administration at RBC Wealth Management in Hong Kong, sees two aspects – medical and financial – that need to be managed when a person is experiencing diminished mental capacity as a result of dementia.
+Michelle Lau, wealth planner at RBC Wealth Management in Asia, sees two aspects – medical and financial – that need to be managed when a person is experiencing diminished mental capacity as a result of dementia.

-He explains that these can be answered by asking two key questions, “Who is going to take care of me and who will be providing that medical care?
+She explains that these can be answered by asking two key questions: “Who is going to take care of me and who will be providing that medical care?
 Secondly, who is going to manage my finances?”

-Zhao points out that it's important to avoid a scenario where one has money in bank accounts without adequate planning in place.
-“You may have the funds to afford good medical care but if your loved one doesn't have access to those funds, they may not be able to get that care for you,” he explains.
+Lau points out that it’s important to avoid a scenario where one has money in bank accounts without adequate planning in place.
+“You may have the funds to afford good medical care but if your loved one doesn’t have access to those funds, they may not be able to get that care for you,” she explains.

 Through wealth planning, you can help ensure your loved ones have access to your financial resources if the time comes when it’s needed.

-When it comes to wealth planning discussions, they usually focus on during and after one's lifetime.
+Wealth planning discussions usually focus on what happens during one’s lifetime and after they’ve passed away.
 “In the case of dementia, this is somewhere in between – a phase where one may be incapable of taking care of oneself,” explains Vivian Kiang, head of Wealth Planning at RBC Wealth Management in Asia.

 Through wealth planning, you can determine what sort of structure would best support you if the time comes.
 The structure doesn’t need to be complicated and “can be as easy as sharing a joint account with a younger family member,” Kiang says.
 Should anything happen, this would give your family member the ability to access and use the funds to help support you.